-To ensure validity of the instrument used, the designed questionnaire for this study was given to the two academic advisors to determine their suitability.
-The instrument was amended according to the experts' comments and recommendations before being administered.
+To ensure validity of the instrument used, the designed questionnaire for this study would be given to the two academic advisors to determine their suitability.
+The instrument would amend according to the experts' comments and recommendations before being administered.
 Frenekel (1993) suggested that the individual who is supposed to render an intelligent judgment about the adequacy of the instruments should be given the instruments before the actual research is carried out.